alexovidiupopa/cryptography/pollard/pollard.md

 Now, where do the two principles presented above come into play in the implementation? \
 Well, if we take a look at xj = f(xj-1) and xj+1 = f(xj) = f(f(xj-1)), we can easily associate the first number to the "tortoise" and the second one to the "hare", as the latter is always one step ahead.
 This decreases the cost of computing numerous GCD calculations, and ensures the cycle can be found. \
-The idea is that when we use a polynomial, say x^2+1, we generate a sequence of numbers which seems random, but it's in fact pseudorandom, as it can be replicated. \
+The idea is that when we use a polynomial, say x^2+1, we generate a sequence of numbers which seems random, but it's in fact pseudorandom, as it can be replicated by also using another function. \
-Generating the sequence numbers modulo n makes use of the birthday paradox, i.e. the numbers will be repeated more often than they would if modulo n wouldn't be used, due to the fact that if we try finding two numbers x and y in the interval \[1,n-1] which have the same result mod n, it is clear that x=y. \
+I think this is where the birthday paradox is used, however how the 'pseudorandomness' is influenced by the paradox is not fully clear to me. \
-As far as I've tested, using f=x^2-2 requires the algorithm to do about 10x more iterations until it finds the solutions, and I believe that it's exactly because of these two principles, i.e. the cycles are longer. \
+As far as I've tested, using f=x^2-2 requires the algorithm to do about 10x more iterations until it finds the solutions, and I believe that it's because it takes longer to find a cycle. \
+\textit {General remark about the algorithm:} it runs indefinitely for prime numbers, so the number is checked beforehand for primality.

 ~~~~~{.python}